NG

 Figures & Tables At initial submission, figures should be incorporated into the main article file and tables must be submitted at the end of the text document, while final publication requires each figure to be uploaded as a separate file.
 Multi-panel figures must be prepared as a single file and figure legends must be included in the main manuscript file after the references.

-Reformat to Npj Genomic Medicine using Livewrite Premium
+Reformat to npj Genomic Medicine using Livewrite Premium

 Case Report